Family Educational Rights and Privacy Act of 1974

 6. Alumni records containing information about a student after he/she is no longer attending the university, and which do not relate to the person as a student.

-Parents of students, and currently enrolled eligible students will be notified of their FERPA rights annually by publication of the PLU FERPA Policy on the Registrar’s Office website.
+Enrolled students will be notified of their FERPA rights annually via email and by publication of the PLU FERPA Policy on the Registrar’s Office website.

 The following is a list of the types of education records that Pacific Lutheran University maintains, their locations, and their custodians.